-The Division of Water Resource Management (DWRM) is responsible for implementing state laws providing for the protection of the quality of Florida’s drinking water, ground water, rivers, lakes, estuaries and wetlands; reclamation of mined lands; and the preservation of the state’s beach and dune systems.
+The Division of Water Resource Management (DWRM) is responsible for implementing state laws providing for the protection of the quality of Florida’s drinking water, ground water, rivers, lakes, estuaries and wetlands; and the reclamation of mined lands.

 Benjamin Melnick, Director, Division of Water Resource Management

 Benjamin Melnick was appointed director of the Division of Water Resource Management in November of 2019, to continue the mission of safeguarding Florida’s water resources through proactive partnering with local stakeholders, other regulatory agencies and communities, and providing a more consistent and effective regulatory process.
 The Division is committed to working to achieve more now for Florida’s environment.
 To that end, the Division’s ultimate goal is to enhance both the quality and available quantity of water needed by the state’s residents, tourists, and industries, while also providing protection of the state’s wetlands, beaches, ground and surface waters today and for generations to come.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.